EGI-Federation/cloud-info-provider/README.md

 used to authenticate with the Mesos endpoint.

 ##### Onedata
+*CMDB only*

 The `onedata` provider gathers information related to a OneProvider instance.
 In order to do that, it makes a request to the associated OneZone API, which requires an OIDC X-Auth token authentication. onedata provider options:

+##### Amazon EC2
+*CMDB only*

+The `aws` provider gathers image and flavor-related data from a given Amazon EC2 region.
+Currently supported operating systems for the images are Ubuntu, CentOS and Windows.

 ### Running the provider